 Originally developed in the context of quantum many-body physics, TNs offer a structured framework for representing high-dimensional functions through factorizations into low-rank tensors.
 Architectures such as Matrix Product States (MPS) \cite{perez-garcia_matrix_2007,cirac_matrix_2021} (see Fig.~\ref{fig:mps_model}) and Tree Tensor Networks (TTN)\cite{shi_classical_2006} (see Fig.~\ref{fig:ttn_model}) can be adapted as supervised learning models operating directly on input features mapped to a higher-dimensional feature space~\cite{coppi2026tensornetworkmodelslowlatency,stoudenmire_supervised_2017,felser_quantum-inspired_2021,gianelle_quantum_2022}.
 Their key algorithmic novelty lies not merely in parameter reduction, but in the explicit use of network topology and bond dimension as tunable quantities that directly govern model expressivity, computational complexity, and hardware cost.
-Unlike dense neural networks, inference in TN models corresponds to a sequence of deterministic tensor contractions whose computational cost scales polynomially with bond dimension and linearly with the input dimension, enabling predictable and controllable execution.\\
+TN applications in particle physics include the study of lattice gauge theories ~\cite{Montangero:2021puw} and the tagging of heavy flavor~\cite{Felser:2020mka} or top quarks~\cite{Araz:2021zwu}.

+Unlike dense neural networks, inference in TN models corresponds to a sequence of deterministic tensor contractions whose computational cost scales polynomially with bond dimension and linearly with the input dimension, enabling predictable and controllable execution.
 From a hardware perspective, this structured computation maps naturally onto FPGA and other reconfigurable architectures.
 The contraction patterns inherent to MPS and TTN models lend themselves to efficient pipelining and parallelization, while fixed-point arithmetic and aggressive quantization can be employed with minimal degradation in performance.
-As a result, TN-based inference can achieve low latency and reduced memory bandwidth requirements, making such models well suited for deployment in real-time, resource-constrained environments~\cite{Borella_2025,borella_ultra-low_2025, coppi2026tensornetworkmodelslowlatency} (see Fig.\ref{fig:tn_resources}).
+As a result, TN-based inference can achieve low latency and reduced memory bandwidth requirements, making such models well suited for deployment in real-time, resource-constrained environments~\cite{addepalli2026hardwareawaretensornetworksrealtime,borella_ultra-low_2025,coppi2026tensornetworkmodelslowlatency} (see Fig.\ref{fig:tn_resources}).